scionproto/scion/doc/protocols/authenticator-option.rst

   The Timestamp field can be used for replay detection by the receiver.
   The receiver SHOULD drop packets with timestamps outside of a locally chosen range around the current time.

 Sequence Number:
   Unsigned 24-bit sequence number.
   This field can be used for replay detection by the receiver.

-  The tuple

   When used with an :ref:`SPI <spao-spi>` referring to an established security association, this is used as a wrapping counter and replay detection